What’s Really In Your Soap? The Science Behind Natural Bars

 The Role Of Oils, Lye, And Water In Natural Soap Making

-Every ingredient in natural soap making serves a distinct and essential purpose:
+Every ingredient serves a purpose:

-A Glimpse At Cold Process, Hot Process, And Melt-And-Pour Soap Methods
+Cold Process, Hot Process, Melt-and-Pour

 Hidden Ingredients In Commercial Soaps